-- Sustain and enhance the unique character of the village; the distribution and nature of development over time and the typical character of streets and spaces. - Achieving dense, sustainable development using appropriate scales and forms of housing, that reflect the varying types of historic and contemporary homes in the village. - Guidance for smaller scale development close to the High Street and on vacant lots in existing estates. - Consideration of both domestic and industrial history and built legacy.
+- The unique character of the village; the distribution and nature of development over time and the typical character of streets and spaces. - The varying types of historic and contemporary housing in Sawston.
+Achieving density without building multiple storeys. - Guidance for smaller scale development close to the High Street and on vacant lots in existing estates. - Consideration of both domestic and industrial history and built legacy.
 Sawston has always been an industrial as well as an agricultural working village. - Preservation of the landscape setting of Sawston.
 Identification and protection of locally valued landscape village approaches and features. - Design priorities for new large scale village edge developments that can learn from the unique characteristics of Sawston.